pythonnet/pythonnet/CONTRIBUTING.md

 PythonNet is developed and maintained by unpaid community members so well written, documented and tested pull requests are encouraged.

+By submitting a pull request for this project, you agree to license your contribution under the MIT license to this project.

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)